tundish/blathnaid/blathnaid/tale/chapters.rst

 About Bláthnaid
 ---------------

 Now the Blacksmith had a daughter, who was very pretty, and Jack's age.
-Her name was Bláthnaid [*]_.
+Her name was Bláthnaid. [*]_

 .. [*] Bláthnaid is a name from the Gaeilge tradition.
 In England we would say 'Blawnid'.